codersforcauses/website/README.md

 # Coders for Causes website

-This repo contains the source for Coders for Causes website.
+This repo contains the source for Coders for Causes website and an awesome project.

 ## Getting started 🚀